tshepang/blog/content/trying to understand stack memory.md

 the stack, which helps separate things nicely.
 I suppose this would be for performance reasons and/or simpler memory management code.

-If we use larger types, we\'ll see each value taking more than just one
+If we use larger types, we'll see each value taking more than just one
 address:

 ::: {.sourcecode}